project-chip/matter-handbook/content/Alliance/howwework.md

 The Matter TSG also has an active Software Development Tiger Team who maintain and develop the open source Matter SDK.

 ### Certification Sub Group
-The CSG develops methods to test for specification conformance, from test cases & scripts, to test events leading up to spec release
+The CSG develops methods to test for specification conformance, from test cases & scripts, to test events leading up to specification release.

 ### Tiger Teams
 Additionally each Sub Group forms a number of Tiger Teams to focus on a specific topic or item and feed this work up into the sub group.
 Some teams are ongoing, others are formed for the purpose of a specific deliverable and then dissolved.